MicrosoftLearning/MS-4006-Copilot-for-Microsoft-365-for-Administrators/Instructions/Labs/LAB_AK_02_Lab2_Ex1_Manage_roles_and_role_groups.md

 # Learning Path 2 - Lab 2 - Exercise 1 - Manage roles and role groups

 In this exercise, you will continue in your role as Holly Dickson, Adatum's new Microsoft 365 Administrator.
 As part of Adatum's Microsoft 365 pilot project, you will manage administration delegation by assigning Microsoft 365 administrator roles to several of the Microsoft 365 user accounts that were created by your lab hosting provider.
-You will assign these roles using both the Microsoft 365 admin center and Windows PowerShell; this will give you the added experience of using PowerShell to perform these administrative functions.
+You will assign these roles in three different mannersusing both the Microsoft 365 admin center and Windows PowerShell; this will give you the added experience of using PowerShell to perform these administrative functions.
 Once you have assigned Microsoft 365 admin roles to several of the existing user accounts, you will then test those assignments by verifying the users have the permissions to act in accordance with their roles.
 You will begin by creating a custom role group and you will assign two existing administrator roles to it.
 You'll then assign the role group to one of the existing user accounts.

 ### ‎Task 1 - Assign an administrator role in the Microsoft 365 Admin Center